 If you want to adjust the row heights, there are several ways available that you can use.
-When you right-click on a row and go to the Row Height option to see the default value, you will find it only 15.
-But there’s no row height unit is showing up.
+When you right-click on a row and go to the Row Height option to see the default value, you will find it is only 15.
+But there’s no row height unit showing up.
 You may wonder what the default row height unit is or even how to change the row height units.
-In this article, you will get to know about the default row height units in Excel and also how do you can actually change them.
+In this article, you will get to know about the default row height units in Excel and also how you can actually change them.

 Default Row Height Units in Excel